KatyEB/PrediCT/README.md

 3. Model Development

-o	Construct an unsupervised learning model, with architecture informed by both clinical and technical input.
+o	Construct an multimodal machine learning model, with architecture informed by both clinical and technical input.

 o	Begin with a basic framework, refining and adjusting based on iterative results.